Otto Kuusinen: Politburo member

 Kuusinen became an influential official in the Soviet administration.
 He was a member of the Politburo, the highest organ of the Communist party.
 Despite his close work with Stalin, Kuusinen was able to continue to work during the administration of Nikita Khrushchev (1953–1964) and "de-Stalinization".
 He was Secretary of the Central Committee of the Communist Party of the Soviet Union 1957–1964.
 In 1952 and again in 1957 he was also elected to the Presidium of the Central Committee.

 In the 1950s, Kuusinen was also one of the editors of The Fundamentals of Marxism-Leninism, a textbook considered to be one of the fundamental works on dialectical materialism and Leninist communism.

 In 1958, Kuusinen was elected a member of the Soviet Academy of Sciences.

-After learning that he was terminally ill, Kuusinen requested (via the Helsinki Embassy of the Soviet Union) permission to visit Laukaa and Jyväskylä as a private person.
+After learning that he was terminally ill, Kuusinen requested (via the Soviet Embassy in Helsinki) permission to visit Laukaa and Jyväskylä as a private person.
 The government of Finland denied this request.

 Personal life and death

-Kuusinen married several times, and had numerous children: Aino Elina (born 1901), Hertta Elina (born 1904), Esa Otto Wille (born 1906), Riikka-Sisko (born 1908), Heikki (born 1911) and Taneli (born 1913).
+Kuusinen was married several times and had several children: Aino Elina (born 1901), Hertta Elina (born 1904), Esa Otto Wille (born 1906), Riikka-Sisko (born 1908), Heikki (born 1911) and Taneli (born 1913).
 Most of his offspring remained with his first wife Saima Dahlström.
 In early 1920s Kuusinen married Aino Sarola.
 In 1936, he fell in love with an Armenian, Marina Amiragova, who was 30 years younger than him.
 They stayed together until Kuusinen's death and never married.
 They had a daughter in 1937 who died at the age of eleven months.

 Kuusinen died age 82 on 17 May 1964 in Moscow.
 His ashes were buried in the Kremlin Wall Necropolis.

 He was succeeded by his daughter Hertta Kuusinen, a leading communist politician in Finland during the Cold War.